Specialist mortgage advice

 No rent history?
 No problem

 April Mortgages and Melton do not ask for rental history at all, which makes them ideal if you live with family or rent free.
 They assess your income and credit instead.
+Metro Bank goes a step further – an immediate family member joins as a joint borrower and their income counts towards affordability too.

 Loan against income